cavani12345/Awesomity-backend-challenge/README.md

-# Articles and Athentication API
+# Articles and Authentication API

 this  project is made of articles and authentication api and was developed using Laravel 8